-The hotel was in the village and within walking distance to, literally, everything Even the big supermarket on the edge of the village.
+The hotel was in the village and within walking distance to literally everything.
+Even to the big supermarket on the edge of the village.
 Norheimsund is a small place!
 Too small!

 Our room was, overall, fine.
 I think it may have been an apartment in its prior life.
 There was a bedroom, bathroom, living room area, dining area, and an area by the door that was possibly a kitchen.

-Our room had a double bed (king-size in the US, super king in the UK) and also had a second bed that was slightly larger than a single bed.
-The second bed was in the ‘kitchen’ area, next to the door.
+Our room had a double bed (king-size in the US, super king in the UK) and a second bed slightly larger than a single bed.
+The second bed was in the kitchen area next to the door.
 It was the first thing we saw when we entered the room and thought it was the bedroom.
 It was not.
 It was just a bed next to the door.

 There were no bedside outlets or outlets anywhere in the room except at the room’s door, bathroom door, and balcony door.
 This was a big inconvenience.